codeartmk/opensearch-laravel/README.md

 \Codeart\OpensearchLaravel\Aggregations\Types\BucketSort::make('company_id')
 ```

-We plan to support more before we make it production ready.
+We plan to support more in the feature.

 ## Working with indices and documents